How to Get Married at San Francisco City Hall

 Where can my guests park?

 There are meters at City Hall plaza for 4 hours.
 But if they prefer, there is a parking lot, located underground from the Civic Center Plaza, across the street from City Hall.
 I've never had trouble finding parking there.
-Since they will need to walk across the Plaza to get to City Hall, I'd allow more buffer time to get into the building.
+Since they will need to walk across the Plaza to get to City Hall, I'd allow more buffer time to walk over the building.

 How early should my guests arrive?